kevinbullock89/airflow_weather_forecast/README.md

 ```sh
 git clone https://github.com/kevinbullock89/etl_weather_forecast.git
 ```
+### MySQL database

+It is assumed that there is already a MySQL database.
+It must be ensured that Airflow has the ability to access the MySQL database.

 ### Create a connection in Airflow to your MySQL database.

 You can do this through the Airflow UI by navigating to Admin > Connections and clicking the Create button.
 Enter the following details:

 - Conn Id: Azure_MySQL_Weather
 - Conn Type: MySQL
-- Host: your MySQL server address
+- Host: (#your MySQL server address)
-- Schema: your MySQL database name
+- Schema: (#your MySQL database name)
-- Login: your MySQL username
+- Login: (#your MySQL username)
-- Password: your MySQL password
+- Password: (#your MySQL password)

 ### Define your RapidAPI key: